GramuByto/GodotSimpleEventSystem/README.md

 # Limitations
 Any changes  in the Event System Node, using the SimpleEventSystem node and note the SimpleEvent node, from the parent will not reflect properly on the child node.
 Worst, it could break the child node's Event System.

-It can only currently apply static listeners and does not have dynamic listeners.
+It can only currently apply static callables and does not have dynamic callables.